-- 1. On 6 August 2020, the First Vice President of the Legislative Chamber of the Parliament (Oliy Majlis) sent to the OSCE Office for Democratic Institutions and Human Rights (hereinafter "OSCE/ODIHR") and to the European Commission for Democracy through Law of the Council of Europe (hereinafter "the Venice Commission") a request for an opinion on the Draft Law of the Republic of Uzbekistan "On freedom of conscience and religious organizations" (hereinafter "the Draft Law", CDL-REF(2020)065) to assess its compliance with international human rights standards and OSCE commitments.
-In accordance with standing practice, the Venice Commission and the OSCE/ODIHR agreed to prepare the Opinion jointly. - 2.
-Mr Jan Velaers (Member, Belgium) and Mr Ben Vermeulen (Member, the Netherlands) were appointed as rapporteurs for the Venice Commission.
+1. On 6 August 2020, the First Vice President of the Legislative Chamber of the Parliament (Oliy Majlis) sent to the OSCE Office for Democratic Institutions and Human Rights (hereinafter "OSCE/ODIHR") and to the European Commission for Democracy through Law of the Council of Europe (hereinafter "the Venice Commission") a request for an opinion on the Draft Law of the Republic of Uzbekistan "On freedom of conscience and religious organizations" (hereinafter "the Draft Law", CDL-REF(2020)065) to assess its compliance with international human rights standards and OSCE commitments.
+In accordance with standing practice, the Venice Commission and the OSCE/ODIHR agreed to prepare the Opinion jointly.

+2. Mr Jan Velaers (Member, Belgium) and Mr Ben Vermeulen (Member, the Netherlands) were appointed as rapporteurs for the Venice Commission.
 Mr Silvio Ferrari was appointed as a legal expert for the OSCE/ODIHR.
 The OSCE/ODIHR Panel of Experts on Freedom of Religion or Belief (Ms Montserrat Gas Aixendri, Mr Alexandr Klyushev, Mr Emir Kovačević, Mr Cătălin Raiu, Mr Dmytro Vovk and Ms Mine Yildirim) contributed to the opinion.
-The Joint Opinion was also prepared in consultation with Mr Ahmed Shaheed, the United Nations Special Rapporteur on Freedom of Religion or Belief. - 3.
-On 21 September 2020, a joint delegation composed of Mr Jan Velaers and Mr Ben Vermeulen on behalf of the Venice Commission, and of Mr Silvio Ferrari and Mr Dmytro Vovk, on behalf of the OSCE/ODIHR, accompanied by Ms Caroline Martin and Mr Serguei Kouznetsov from the Secretariat of the Venice Commission and Mr Konstantine Vardzelashvili, Mr Mikolaj Wrzecionkowski and Ms Anne-Lise Chatelain from the OSCE/ODIHR, participated in a series of videoconference meetings with the Legislative Chamber of the Oliy Majlis, the Committee for Religious Affairs under the Cabinet of Ministers, the Ministry of Justice, representatives of religious or belief communities, non-governmental organizations (NGOs) and other stakeholders.
-This Joint Opinion takes into account the information obtained during these meetings.
-The OSCE/ODIHR and the Venice Commission are grateful to the authorities and to the OSCE Project Co-ordinator in Uzbekistan for the support in organising these meetings and appreciate the public authorities' commitment to review and incorporate the recommendations of the Joint Opinion during the next stages of the legislative process. - 4.
-The present Joint Opinion was examined by the Venice Commission at its 124th Plenary Session (Venice, 8-9 October 2020).
+The Joint Opinion was also prepared in consultation with Mr Ahmed Shaheed, the United Nations Special Rapporteur on Freedom of Religion or Belief.

+3. On 21 September 2020, a joint delegation composed of Mr Jan Velaers and Mr Ben Vermeulen on behalf of the Venice Commission, and of Mr Silvio Ferrari and Mr Dmytro Vovk, on behalf of the OSCE/ODIHR, accompanied by Ms Caroline Martin and Mr Serguei Kouznetsov from the Secretariat of the Venice Commission and Mr Konstantine Vardzelashvili, Mr Mikolaj Wrzecionkowski and Ms Anne-Lise Chatelain from the OSCE/ODIHR, participated in a series of videoconference meetings with the Legislative Chamber of the Oliy Majlis, the Committee for Religious or belief communities, non-governmental organizations (NGOs) and other stakeholders.
+This Joint Opinion takes into account the information obtained during these meetings and through the written comments submitted by the authorities.
+The OSCE/ODIHR and the Venice Commission are grateful to the authorities and to the OSCE Project Co-ordinator in Uzbekistan for the support in organising these meetings.
+The OSCE/ODHIR and the Venice Commission further note with appreciation the public authorities' commitment to review and incorporate the recommendations of the Joint Opinion during the next stages of the legislative process.